ItzLoonie/TownOfLoonie/README.md

 Hitman can win with anyone and does not count as a killer.<br>
 Optionally, Hitman can also win with roles like Jester and Executioner.<br>

-### Poisoner

-Team : Neutral<br>
-Basis : Impostor<br>
-Victory Conditions : Kill everyone with poison<br>

-The Poisoner is a neutral killer with delayed kills rather than direct.<br>
-They win alone and must kill everyone to win.<br>

 ## Coven

 ### Coven Leader